 Example of the text a client gets when you send a scope through MedicareCENTER

 I would recommend the text or email option since MedicareCENTER will store it for you indefinitely.
+Here's how you send an SOA in MedicareCENTER (it's painless!):

 Either way, ensure you have a systematic approach for handling your scopes!